MahmoudAlyy/TFTP-Server/README.md

 # TFTP-Server
 Implementing a TFTP server using Python 3
-IP address: 127.0.0.1 : 69
+Address: 127.0.0.1:69